Superior Court Jurisdiction Over Juveniles

 If a child between ages 13 and 17 is charged with certain offenses, the Superior Court has exclusive jurisdiction over the case.
-Although there are now eight of these offenses, many attorneys may still refer to these offenses as the “Seven Deadly Sins” or “Seven Deadlies.”
+Although there are now nine of these offenses, many attorneys may still refer to these offenses as the “Seven Deadly Sins” or “Seven Deadlies.”
 Under O.C.G.A. § 15-11-560, they consist of:

 - Murder or murder in the 2nd degree;

 - Aggravated sexual battery